titanic00/25-5-clock/readme.md

 This is a clock that works on the principle of intervals.
 Every 25 minutes of work, a five-minute break will start.

+** In other applications I used React or React-Redux, in this application I decided to practice with the jQuery library

 ## How should I interract with this app?

 By default, working time lasts 25 minutes, break lasts 5 minutes.
 You can use the up and down arrows to change these default values.